Loopring/trusted_setup/README.md

 - https://github.com/Loopring/protocols (branch mpc)
 - https://github.com/LoopringSecondary/phase2-bn254

-Go into the `protocols/packages/loopring_v3` and follow the build instructions to build the circuits.
+Go into `protocols/packages/loopring_v3` and follow the build instructions to build the circuits.

 Next, go into `phase2-bn254` and build the rust programs: